 - Completely uninstall the antivirus program or any other security program from your system.

-- Also, make sure you have enough free space on windows installed drive (Basically its C drive) to download windows update files from Microsoft server.
+- Also, make sure you have enough free space on the windows installed drive (Basically its C drive) to download windows update files from the Microsoft server.

 Change DNS Address

 Domain Name System (DNS) makes it possible for you to open websites and access internet services.
 The DNS directs your computer to access a service, and problems with the DNS can make services such as Windows Update temporarily unavailable.
 And you can fix this “we couldn’t connect to the update service error” by changing the DNS settings on your PC.
 You can switch to Google DNS or Cloudflare’s privacy-focused DNS to address the Windows Update issues.